Gabrielhephzibah/FluffyApp/README.md

 # Fluffy App

 Fluffy App is an Android application that fetches and displays a list of cat breeds.
-The app is built using a simple MVVM architecture with an additional domain layer. **Note:** It does not implement a full clean architecture with use-cases.
+The app is built using a simple MVVM architecture with a domain layer.

 ## App Structure

 ### Data Layer
 - **Local:**
-  Contains the Data Access Objects (DAO), Entity classes, and Room Database implementation for local caching.
+   - Contains the Data Access Objects (DAO), Entity classes, and Room Database implementation for local caching.
 - **Mapper:**
   Contains functions that map data between different layers (e.g., API DTOs to database entities, or entities to domain models).
 - **Remote:**